 As Muhammad’s (PBUH) popularity began to grow as he continued to speak the words of Allah (SWT), the Prophet (PBUH) and his followers were increasingly persecuted.
 For this reason, the early Muslim community fled in search of safety in a journey known as Al-Hijrah (meaning ‘the migration’) from Mecca to Yathrib (later renamed Medina) in 622 AD.
 This is the year in which the Islamic calendar begins.

-Although the Prophet (PBUH) had left this mortal world, his teachings would be remembered forever and were recorded by the instruction of Abu Bakr, Muhammad’s (PBUH) successor.
-This compilation would forever be known as the Holy Qur’an, of which more than a billion followers worldwide live their lives by every day.
+Although the Prophet (PBUH) had left the mortal world, his teachings would be remembered forever and were recorded by the instruction of Abu Bakr, Muhammad’s (PBUH) successor.
+This compilation would forever be known as the Holy Qur’an, and more than a billion Muslims worldwide live their lives by it every day.

 The Qur’an itself is respected by Muslims, as well as the teachings inside of it.
 It should not touch the ground and must be kept above all other books.
 The Qur’an must also be kept in pristine condition, with Muslims expected to perform the act of Wudu (ritual washing) before handling or wearing gloves if it is not possible to clean oneself.
 In addition to this, many Muslims believe that non-believers should not handle the Qur’an if it has been printed in its native language (Arabic) and may only be allowed to touch a translated copy.